gravicappa/klvm/README.md

   - closures,
   - exception handling.

-It consists of 3 translators: deinline-expr, reg-kl, klvm-trans.
+It consists of 3 translators: denest, reg-kl, klvm-trans.

-deinline-expr
+denest
 -------------
 _to be written_